CS234319/safot/Material/Tutorials/ocaml/introduction.md

 |       strongly typed      |  Java  |             |     ✔    |
 | polymorphic type checking | OCaml  |      ✔      |     ✔    |

-and in OCaml most types are deduced automatically 😎
+and in OCaml most types are inferred automatically 😎

 ---